 4. Framing and Word Choice

-As discussed in detail elsewhere, the specific words chosen to describe the same reality can dramatically shift perception.
+As explored in the study of framing through language, the specific words chosen to describe the same reality can dramatically shift perception.
+The framing effects at work here are among the most well-documented phenomena in communication research.
 Persuaders select words that:

 • Activate desired emotional associations ("freedom" vs. "deregulation")